 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of STMicroelectronics N.V.
-(STM) and Microchip Technology Incorporated (MCHP) based on the most recent data.
+The following table summarizes the strengths and weaknesses of two leading companies in the semiconductor industry, STMicroelectronics N.V.
+(STM) and Microchip Technology Incorporated (MCHP).

 Risk Analysis